AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/update-expression.md

 `On(...)` accepts an expression that should point to a property marked by `DynamoDbProperty` attribute, element inside the collection, or the nested property of another object.

-### Using value from another attribute
+### Using values from another attribute

-You can use another attribute in the update operation instead of an outside value.
+You can use another attribute in the update operation instead of an explicit value.

 ```csharp
 ddbContext.UpdateItem<EntityClass>()